abelectronicsuk/ABElectronics_Python_Libraries/ExpanderPi/README.md

 ```
 get_port_pullups(port):
 ```
-Get the internal pull-up status for the selected IO port
+Get the internal pullup status for the selected IO port
 **Parameters:**
 port: 0 = pins 1 to 8, 1 = pins 9 to 16
 **Returns:** number between 0 and 255 (0xFF)